 - pulsating blue light while charging might be a little distracting when at your bedside at night for some

-This is a product that I would recommend.
+This is a product that I would not recommend.

 (Image above from Wikipedia)